Trump administration vs. Chinese trade: Explained

 What is the issue?

-Lighthizer has been tasked with figuring out if an investigation is needed into allegations that China stole valuable commercial secrets from American companies doing business in China, or forced them to share plans for innovation.
+Lighthizer will investigate allegations that China stole valuable commercial secrets from American companies doing business in China, or forced them to share plans for innovation.

 U.S. companies say that China forces them to give up trade secrets in exchange for access to the country's sizable market.
 Think tanks, industry groups and the U.S. government contend that Beijing is also hacking and spying its way to the top of the high-tech industry.
 China denies it all.